 About me

-When I'm not writing, I enjoy hiking, playing the piano, yoga, and taekwondo.
+When I'm not writing, I enjoy reading, yoga, and taekwondo.
 Most summers, I attempt to grow an herb garden, usually with moderate success.
-My goals for the future are to plant flowers, improve my side kick, and inspire my readers.

 Selected writing